Entropic Mirror Monte Carlo: Entropic Mirror Monte Carlo

 To address the aforementioned limitations, we introduce a new mapping that combines importance reweighting with Markovian dynamics.
 Let $\transitionker$ be a $\target$-invariant Markov transition kernel.
 For $0 < \pow \leq 1$ and $0 < \lambda \leq 1$, we define

 where

+The proposed mapping is a convex combination of probability measures, or of their densities when they exist.
 The first term preserves the contraction properties of Entropic Mirror Descent and exploits regions already identified by the current proposal.
-The second term leverages the exploratory power of the Markov kernel and assigns significant weight to samples that reach previously unexplored regions of the target distribution.
+The second term leverages the exploratory power of the Markov kernel and assigns significant weight to samples that reach previously unexplored regions of $\target$.
+The parameter $\lambda$ balances these effects: large values favor the mirror step but may weaken exploration, while small values favor the kernel step but may deteriorate contraction.
+The calibration of this parameter is therefore crucial to obtaining an efficient estimator